Better Ways to Treat Gallbladder Symptoms

 Pain and other symptoms related to an inflamed gallbladder (cholecystitis) or gallstones are the main reasons why a patient may need gallbladder removal, or cholecystectomy.
 Each year in the United States, about 500,000 cholecystectomies are performed, making it one of the most common surgeries.
 The gallbladder stores bile from the liver later used to aid in digestion.
 While the gallbladder is useful, the body can function fine without it.
 With it gone, patients are cured of their gallbladder disease.

-AdventHealth Digestive Institute Tampa surgeons Dr. Alexander Rosemurgy and Dr. Sharona Ross have much experience with surgery to treat gallbladder conditions.
+AdventHealth Digestive Health Institute surgeon Dr. Sharona Ross has extensive experience with surgery to treat gallbladder conditions.
 Surgery is the only treatment that can completely cure a gallbladder disease.
-Dr. Rosemurgy and Dr. Ross use minimally invasive methods that help patients avoid complications and experience faster recoveries.
-Our surgeons even offer epidural gallbladder surgery so that patients have the option to avoid general anesthesia.

 Surgical Treatment for Gallbladder Disease